Please contact me at my MIT email (dknelson) for drafts of these papers.

-- Conform and Oppose through Numbers: Alternative Organizing and Formative Quantification at the International Cooperative Alliance, with Benjamin Huybrechts, Teresa Nelson, Frederic Dufays, and Noreen O’Shea (2nd R&R at JMS).
+- Conform and Oppose through Numbers: Alternative Organizing and Formative Quantification at the International Cooperative Alliance, with B. Huybrechts, T. Nelson, F. Dufays, and N. O’Shea (2nd R&R at the Journal of Management Studies).

-- From the Valley of Death: Ownership Form and the Realization of Science-to-Commerce Transfer (MA thesis, preparing for submission by integrating with Census data).
+- From the Valley of Death: Ownership and the Realization of Science-to-Commerce Transfer.
+MA

 I am also developing a series of papers using the confidential Census/IRS data in different ways to advance the organizational theory of ownership, business performance, and worker earnings and job mobility.